 Video Games and Your Brain: A Brain Changing Experience

 A small FMRI study conducted by Vincent Matthews, MD, of Indiana University showed that male gamers who spent 10 hours in one week taking aim at video game characters demonstrated diminished activity in the area of the left inferior frontal lobe and less activation in the anterior cingulate cortex during inhibition tasks when compared to their own baseline scores.
+The 2042 hacks website is where one can go to make the games they play more interesting.

 In an earlier study, Dr. Matthews observed diminished activity in the prefrontal cortex after only 30 minutes of playing violent video games.
 The most recent study involved 22 men between the ages of 18-29 who had little prior experience with violent video games.
 Half of the group played a shooting game for 10 hours for one week and the other half refrained from any video gaming during the study.
 The group who played the video games showed changes in the regions associated with controlling emotional and aggressive behaviors.
 After a week away from the violent games, the group who showed brain changes returned to normal brain function.
 Dr. Matthews noted that the findings of his study only address one week of playing violent video games and that the long term effect was unknown.
 In a future study Dr. Matthews will study the effect of pro-social, non-violent games to mitigate the brain changing effects of violent games.